Antifa planned anti-government insurgency for months, law enforcement official says

 A New York City police spokeswoman confirmed Mr. Miller’s information and said the operations of the rioters included a complex network of scouts on bicycles who would move ahead of demonstrators and identify locations with minimal police presence.
 At those locations, extremists were able to easily vandalize or burn vehicles using Molotov cocktails.

 Antifa’s leftist agenda calls for supporting so-called social justice movements.
-Among the liberal-left causes espoused by the group are issues of racism and police misconduct; support for Muslims minorities, and backing the transgender -rights movement.
+Among the liberal-left causes espoused by the group are issues of racism and police misconduct, support for Muslim minorities and backing the transgender rights movement.

-Attorney General William P. Barr said peaceful and legitimate protests over Floyd’s death were “hijacked by violent radical elements,” singling out Antifa for special criticism.
+Attorney General William Barr said peaceful and legitimate protests against Mr. Floyd’s death were “hijacked by violent radical elements.”
+He singled out Antifa for special criticism.

-“Groups of outside radicals and agitators are exploiting the situation to pursue their own separate, violent, and extremist agenda,” Mr. Barr said on Sunday.
+“Groups of outside radicals and agitators are exploiting the situation to pursue their own separate, violent and extremist agenda,” Mr. Barr said on Sunday.

-“Antifa meet the criteria and definition of a terrorist and an insurgent movement employing organized violence for political ends — destruction of our constitutional order,” Mr. Barr stated.
+“Antifa meets the criteria and definition of a terrorist and an insurgent movement employing organized violence for political ends — destruction of our constitutional order,” Mr. Barr said.

 FBI counterterrorism officials have been monitoring Antifa and similar violent groups for years.
-In a bid to obscure its actions, Antifa in recent years has begun using cover names, such as Black Lives Matter, Smash Racism, Abolish Ice and others.
+In a bid to obscure its actions, Antifa has begun using cover names such as Black Lives Matter, Smash Racism, Abolish ICE and others.

 Communist roots

 The name Antifa is derived from the Moscow-based Communist International that in 1933 directed the Soviet-led Communist Party USA to form the American League Against War and Fascism.
-That group was patterned after a Germany’s Antifascist Action — or Antifa — formed in 1932.
+That group was patterned after Germany’s Antifascist Action — or Antifa — formed in 1932.

-CPUSA leader Manning Johnson testified to Congress in 1953 that the target of the front group was never fascism, but rather on “the subversion and subsequent overthrow of the United States.”
+CPUSA leader Manning Johnson testified to Congress in 1953 that the goal of the front group was never the abolishment of fascism, but rather “the subversion and subsequent overthrow of the United States.”

 The National Security Council’s Mr. O’Brien described Antifa foot soldiers as “militant radicals who come into our cities and cross state lines.”

-“They’re organized, and use Molotov cocktails and fireworks and gas to burn down our cities, especially businesses in minority neighborhoods.
+“They’re organized and use Molotov cocktails and fireworks and gas to burn down our cities, especially businesses in minority neighborhoods.
 It’s got to be stopped,” he said.

-Mr. Higgins, the former NSC staff, sees Antifa as a significant tool of leftist and communist political warfare.
+Mr. Higgins, the former NSC staffer, sees Antifa as a significant tool of leftist and communist political warfare.

-“Antifa’s goal is nothing less than the fomenting revolution, civil war and silencing America’s anti-communists,” said Mr. Higgins, former Pentagon irregular warfare expert.
+“Antifa’s goal is nothing less than fomenting revolution, civil war and silencing America’s anti-communists,” said Mr. Higgins, a former Pentagon irregular warfare expert.
 “Their labeling of Trump supporters and patriots as Nazis and racists is standard fare for left-wing communist groups.”

-The ideology of Antifa is at its center Marxism-Leninism, he noted.
+The ideology of Antifa is at its center Marxism-Leninism, he said.

-“Antifa is currently functioning as the command and control of the riots, which are themselves the overt utilization of targeted violence against targets such as stores – capitalism, monuments — history, and churches — God,” he said.
+“Antifa is currently functioning as the command and control of the riots, which are themselves the overt utilization of targeted violence against targets such as stores — capitalism; monuments — history; and churches — God,” he said.

-Until the riots, the FBI paid little attention to left-wing radical groups and other subversive organization because of the overwhelming focus of people and investigative resources on the Islamic State and al Qaeda terror groups.
-Social media sites such as Facebook also say they have taken down some recent provocative posts by right-wing groups posing as Antifa members.
+Until the riots, the FBI paid little attention to left-wing radical groups and other subversive organizations because of the overwhelming focus of people and investigative resources on the Islamic State and al Qaeda terrorist groups.
+Social media sites such as Facebook also say they have taken down some provocative posts by right-wing groups posing as Antifa members.

-Additionally, the bureau also has put a much heavier emphasis on investigating right-wing extremists even though these groups are smaller than those like Antifa, Mr. Higgins said.
+Additionally, the bureau has put a much heavier emphasis on investigating right-wing extremists even though these groups are smaller than those like Antifa, Mr. Higgins said.

 Skepticism

-Senate Judiciary Committee Chairman Lindsay Graham, South Carolina Republican, said he is skeptical about the prominence of Antifa’s role in the recent unrest, despite the administration’s concerns.
+Senate Judiciary Committee Chairman Lindsey Graham, South Carolina Republican, said he is skeptical about the prominence of Antifa’s role in the recent unrest despite the administration’s concerns.

 “We will try to find out how organized this violence is,” Mr. Graham said.
 “But I am old enough to remember 1968, and Antifa was not around in 1968, that I know of.”